LinkedIn Guide

 LinkedIn follow button

-Sometimes, LinkedIn creators make the "Follow" button the default option, and the "Connect" button is not visible.
+Sometimes, LinkedIn users can turn on LinkedIn creator mode which makes the "Follow" button the default option, and the "Connect" button is not visible.

 how to connect with someone on Linkedin with only the following option.